Squeaky Flotilla

 Plala, a major Japanese Internet service provider, is currently the target of an extensive phishing campaign.
 The phishing sites typically serve a fraudulent Plala login portal to the prospective victim, prompting them to enter a username and password:

-Indicators of Phishing
+Indicators of Compromise

 The structure of nearly every Plala phishing page is almost identical, despite them spanning over a range of disparate domains.